 Kern River

 The main draw to Kern River, there are several tour companies that will guide you down the river.
 One thing that's great about this river is that there are sections for all skill levels from first timers to experienced rafters and kayakers.
 This river can be dangerous so you really want to make sure you go with a trusted tour company.
 Don't try to float down the river yourself without life jackets or knowledge of the river.
 Kern River is known to be dangerous, but the statistics show that almost all deaths on the Kern are a result of people not using guided tours.
 Water flow varies each year based on snow pack and temperature, but typically spring and early summer is best.
 It is pretty common to have temperatures in the 90's in this area so rafting is the perfect way to cool off!
 The river itself is quite cold with the water being from snow melt from Mt.
 Whitney area.

-There are several tour companies that will guide you on Kern River but we highly recommend using Kern River Outfitters which is a local family owned business that has been safely navigating this river since 1980.
+There are several tour companies that will guide you on Kern River but we highly recommend using Sierra South Mountain Sports which is a local family owned business that has been safely navigating this river for many years.
 You will find options to raft the Lower Kern, Upper Kern, and Forks of the Kern along with half day and full day trips.

+Kern River